MCTL Joan Fidler tesitifed March 10, 2015, in Annapolis at a hearing before the House Ways and Means Committee on HB 240:

-I am Joan Fidler, President of the Montgomery County Taxpayers League, and I am here to share with you our utter dismay and disappointment with HB 1279, Special Taxing Districts, Transportation Improvements and Exemptions from County Tax Limitations.
+I am Joan Fidler, President of the Montgomery County Taxpayers League and I am here to testify against HB 240, State Individual Income Tax – Rate Changes.

 The Taxpayers League registers its opposition to the bill as we see no rationale for creating new tax brackets and raising tax rates.
 There is a new administration in town that won explicitly on the issue of taxes.
 Does anyone think there is an outside chance that the Governor will sign a bill that raises taxes?